anngroong/podcasts/content/episode/241-benyamin-poghosyan-azerbaijan-attacks-east-west-negotiation-platforms-icc-rome-statute.md

 So the warnings from The West have become pretty strident, that going back to Moscow is not part of the plan for Pashinyan.
 He [tweeted](https://twitter.com/NikolPashinyan/status/1638885920907616256) before the weekend that:

-    There will be a #peace treaty between #Armenia and #Azerbaijan, and it will be based on the joint official statements adopted at the highest level.
-There won’t be а new escalation!
-The international community must strongly support this narrative.

-    _There will be a #[peace](https://twitter.com/hashtag/peace?src=hashtag_click) treaty between #[Armenia](https://twitter.com/hashtag/Armenia?src=hashtag_click) and #[Azerbaijan](https://twitter.com/hashtag/Azerbaijan?src=hashtag_click), and it will be based on the joint official statements adopted at the highest level.
+    _There will be a [#peace](https://twitter.com/hashtag/peace) treaty between [#Armenia](https://twitter.com/hashtag/Armenia) and [#Azerbaijan](https://twitter.com/hashtag/Azerbaijan), and it will be based on the joint official statements adopted at the highest level.
 There won’t be а new escalation!
 The international community must strongly support this narrative._

 **Questions:**
 * What is the source of Pashinyan’s confidence?